englander/replication_closures/README.md

 Scripts/make_figures folder contains the scripts that make all figures in the paper.
 Scripts are named by the figure(s) they create.
 The combined runtime for all make_figures scripts, excluding make_figureA11.R, is 5 hours.
 The runtime for make_figureA11.R is INSERT.

 Scripts/make_tables folder contains the scripts that make all tables in the paper.
 Scripts are named by the table(s) they create.
+The combined runtime for all make_tables scripts is 4 hours.

 Files in Scripts/other_empirics folder contain calculations that are described in the paper but which do not produce a table or figure.
+The combined runtime for all other_empirics scripts is INSERT hours.